zemnes/emby-web-defaultskin/README.md

 Now you can install into Emby Theater using the http://localhost:8088/package.json

+To do this: type http://localhost:8088 into your browser bar.
+(This will confirm that 1.
+The server is running and 2 you can access your repository.
+Next, find your folder for your theme and locate the package.json file.
+Click this and you should see what's written in the the package.json in your browser Copy this address (CTRL+C)
+Go into tv.emby.media.
+Go to settings and Select "Installed Plugins" Select Install plugin, then select from URL and then paste your copied address in.
+You should have your theme loaded.
+Now load it from the Display Settings Menu and your done.

 # Develop with Chrome

 For rapid development, use the hosted version of Emby Theater: